tweag/destination-calculus/README.md

-# Research on destination bndrsing style and linear types
+# Destination calculus: A linear λ−calculus for purely functional memory writes

-To regenerate the Coq files, run the following command:
+To build the Coq files, run the following command:

 ```
-make coq
+make -j coq
 ```